What Are Debtors and Creditors, and What Are Their Legal Rights and Differences?

 However, a creditor can be an individual, a nonprofit organization, or a trade vendor.
 Creditors are key players in finance, as they have the authority to decide who qualifies for loans, credit cards, or lines of credit.
 They set the terms of these credit agreements, including the interest rate, any fees, and the duration of the loan.

-What is A Debtor?
+What Is a Debtor?

 So, what is a debtor?
 A debtor is an individual or entity that owes money or has a financial obligation to a creditor.
 When someone borrows money, takes out a loan, or purchases things on credit, they become a debtor.